DualStackAdmin/zabbix-quick-deploy-/README.md

 ## 🛠️ Usage

-The new process is simpler and more secure.
-You no longer need to edit any files manually.

 ### Step 1: Download the Script

-Get the latest version of the script from the repository.
 ```bash
 wget [https://raw.githubusercontent.com/DualStackAdmin/zabbix-quick-deploy-/main/install_zabbix_ubuntu_24.04.sh](https://raw.githubusercontent.com/DualStackAdmin/zabbix-quick-deploy-/main/install_zabbix_ubuntu_24.04.sh)
 ```

 ### Step 2: Make the Script Executable

-Grant the script execution permissions.
 ```bash
 chmod +x install_zabbix_ubuntu_24.04.sh
 ```

 ### Step 3: Run the Script
 Execute the script with `sudo` privileges.
 ```bash
 sudo ./install_zabbix_ubuntu_24.04.sh